Article I – Election of Staff Senate Officers

 Article III – Officers

-There shall be a President, a Vice-President, a Secretary, a Treasurer, and a Member-at-Large.
+There shall be a President, a Vice-President, a Secretary, a Treasurer, a Member-at-Large and 2 Senators.
 The immediate past President will serve ex-officio.

-- Officers will be elected for one-year terms during the month of May.
-They will take office July 1st following the May elections and serve until the following June 30.
+- Officers will be elected for at least a two-year term with a 3rd and 4th year option.
+They will take office July 1st following the May elections and serve until June 30 of the 2nd year or at the end of a 3rd or 4th year.

 - Election Procedures: